mehrandvd/general-stack/stack-architecture.md

 # Architecture

-Micro-services?
-Monolithic?
+We suggest a semi-flexible architecture for the projects.

 ## Why this?

+_[Issue #10: Micro-services or Monolithic, which paradaigm?]_
-We pick micro-service architecture because of its scalablity.
+If we pick micro-service architecture, it is because of its scalability.
 We are NOT picking it because it allows us to use multiple stacks concurrently.
 In fact, **we are against technology diversity**.

-Architecture items:
-- Server-side
+Instead of planning for a concerete architecture.
+We prefer to be a little flexible on it.

+Investigating various architectures, we defined a new concept called _**Architecture Item**_.
+> Architecture items are like some _**pieces of puzzles**_ that we could layout them in different ways to meet our project needs.

+Currently we find these architecture items necssary to think about:
+- REST API end point
-- SQL database
+- Relational database
 - NoSQL database
 - Message Bus
+- Distributed Cache
+- Job
+- Web Frontend
+- Mobile Frontend
+- Server to client messaging
+- Server-side rendering
 - Rule Engine
 - Workflow
-- Web Frontend
-- Mobile Frontend

 ## Risks
-_[What are the risks?]_
+Having the concept of architecture items, brings the **risk of picking the correct architecture items** for the projects.
+There might be a challange for the team for picking architecture items before each project.
+But we think it is necessary to have such discussion before each project and it helps to create a high quality solution.